-To build a global low-carbon supply chain, different custom duty and Free Trade Agreements (FTAs) (Xing et al., 2017) are also important factors since utilization of FTAs can promote to switch suppliers in developed countries with higher procurement cost but lower GHG emissions by saving tariffs (Kinoshita et al., 2023).
-An FTA is an agreement between two or more countries or regions to eliminate or reduce tariffs (Nagao et al., 2022).
+To build a global low-carbon supply chain, different custom duty and free trade agreements (FTAs) [6] are also important factors since utilization of FTAs can promote to switch suppliers in developed countries with higher procurement cost but lower GHG emissions by saving tariffs [10].
+An FTA is an agreement between two or more countries or regions to eliminate or reduce tariffs [11].
 Even though manufactures can eliminate tariff owing to FTAs, increment of carbon prices in selected location of suppliers and factories can lead to an additional cost.
-Indeed, according to World Bank (2023), adjusting inflation, carbon prices would need to reach 61 to 122 USD by 2030 in 2023 USD.
-Furthermore, GHG emission allowance in carbon cap-andtrade would also decrease for carbon neutrality.
-For manufactures, it is beneficial to grasp impacts of carbon price fluctuation on GHG emissions and total cost so that they can construct a global low-carbon supply chain to achieve cost-effectiveness of GHG reduction and to moderate cost increment.
+Indeed, according to World Bank [12], adjusting inflation, carbon prices would need to reach 61 to 122 USD by 2030 in 2023 USD.
+Furthermore, GHG emission allowance in carbon cap-and-trade would also decrease for carbon neutrality.
+For manufactures, it is beneficial to grasp impacts of carbon price fluctuation on GHG emissions and total cost so that they can construct a global low-carbon supply chain to achieve costeffectiveness of GHG reduction and to moderate cost increment.
 For governments, it will be required to set suitable carbon price and GHG emission allowance not to disturb manufacturers' activities.